KathanP19/gaussrf/README.md

 ```
 Fetch known URLs from AlienVault's Open Threat Exchange, the Wayback Machine, and Common Crawl and Filter Urls With OpenRedirection or SSRF Parameters.
+This Tool was built to present in Null Ahmedabad [Deep Dive into SSRF](https://null.co.in/event_sessions/3086-deep-dive-into-ssrf) you can get slides from the link.

 ## Prerequisites